ValeSer/CV/README.md

 **Private Family** (April 2018 to April 2019)
 * Nanny *
-- I applied problem solving, time management and organizing skills.
+- I applied problem solving, time management and organizing skills

-**Caffe' Nero** (start_date to end_date)
+**Caffe' Nero** (September 2016 to February 2017)
 *Barista*
-- Team work was crucial, I applied also my empathy with customers and collegues to make the team grow together.
+- Team work was crucial, I applied also my empathy with customers and collegues to make the team grow together
+- Communication

 ## Hobbies